NintendaDev/k-syndicate-modular-unity-game-template/README.md

 - Odin Validator (paid)
 - I2 Localization (paid)
 - Sonity (paid)
+- GameAnalytics (free)

 Paid assets require a purchase.
 In the project, they are included solely for the purpose of demonstrating functionality.

+By default, analytics is implemented using GameAnalytics.
+Firebase Analytics is available as an additional addon in .unitypackage format.
+The AppLovin ad network is also implemented as an addon.
+Both addons are located in the Assets/Addons folder.

 **Design Patterns Used:**